 - Talk to your caregiver about alcohol and medicines that make you drowsy.
 Alcohol and certain medicines can increase your snoring.

 - Lose weight.
 This will help decrease or stop your snoring.
 Ask your caregiver if you need to lose weight and how much you should lose.
 Ask for help with a weight loss program.

 - Get plenty of exercise.
 Talk to your caregiver about the best exercise plan for you.
 Exercise can help you lose weight, decrease your blood pressure, and improve your health.

 How are breathing problems related to snoring treated?

 You may need the following if snoring causes you to stop breathing:

-- CPAP: This is a machine that keeps your airway open while you sleep.
+- A CPAP is a machine that keeps your airway open while you sleep.
 You wear a mask over your nose or over your nose and mouth.
 The mask is held in place by elastic straps that go around your head.
 The mask is hooked to the CPAP machine.
 The machine blows a gentle stream of air into the mask.
 This helps keep your airway open so you can breathe more regularly.
 Extra oxygen can also be given through the machine.

 When should I contact my caregiver?